LAION-AI/laion.ai/blog/board_game_arena_blog_post.md

 ## Extensibility and Customization

-Game Reasoning Arena's modular architecture facilitates easy extension by adding new games, adding new LLM providers and adding custom policies such as reinforcement learning policies
+Game Reasoning Arena's modular architecture facilitates easy extension by adding new games, adding new LLM providers and adding custom policies such as reinforcement learning policies.

 ### Analysis Pipeline Extension